OpenSpace/OpenSpace/tests/visual/README.md

     Script Equivalent: `openspace.action.triggerAction`

   - `asset`: Loads a given asset file.
 The provided value must be a string that is the path to the asset file to be loaded.
+This is specified relative to the `data/asset` folder inside OpenSpace.

-    Example: `{ "type": "asset", "value": "C:/path/to/file.asset" }`
+    Example: `{ "type": "asset", "value": "path/to/file.asset" }`

     Script Equivalent: `openspace.asset.add`